MartinDbx/RDO-CollectorsShopToMap/README.md

 ## About the CSS, HTML, JS & SCSS

-The template used for the webpage is the free template [Checkbox V11](https://colorlib.com/wp/template/checkbox-11/) made by Rok Krivec.
+I used the free template [Checkbox V11](https://colorlib.com/wp/template/checkbox-11/) made by Rok Krivec for the webpage.